Guide to Capital Markets Tribunal Proceedings

 How is a temporary order extended?

-If the request for a hearing is made before Staff files a Statement of Allegations, then Staff serves (sends copies to) all respondents the Notice of Hearing, which provides the date and time that a Panel will hold the hearing to determine whether to extend the temporary order.
+If the request for a hearing is made before the Commission files an application for an enforcement proceeding, then the Commission serves (sends copies to) all respondents the notice of hearing, which provides the date and time that a panel will hold the hearing to determine whether to extend the temporary order.

-If the request for a hearing is made after Staff files a Statement of Allegations, then Staff files a motion and serves it on (delivers a copy to) all parties to the enforcement proceeding.
+If the request for a hearing is made after the Commission files an application, then the Commission files a motion and serves it on (delivers a copy to) all parties to the enforcement proceeding.
 A schedule will be set for the hearing of the motion to determine whether to extend the temporary order.

 At the hearing, all parties will be given an opportunity to make submissions about whether the Tribunal should extend the temporary order.
-The hearing to extend a temporary order is separate and different from a merits hearing (which is where a Panel determines whether Enforcement Staff can prove the allegations in the Statement of Allegations).
+The hearing to extend a temporary order is separate and different from a merits hearing (which is where a panel determines whether the Commission can prove the allegations in its application).

-For more information, see Rule 13 and Appendix D of the Rules of Procedure and Forms and subsections 127(7) and (8) of the Ontario Securities Act.
+For more information, see rule 16 and Appendix D of the Rules of Procedure and subsections 127(7) and (8) of the Ontario Securities Act.

 How long can a temporary order be extended?
 When will the temporary order end?